neuropsychology/neuropsychology.R/Course/Introduction.md

 So now we have a dataframe with only the people that did not report suffering from a mood disorder.
 But wait... *we've overwrite our data!* by replacing the original object df with the new subset!

 **No worries, R is completely data safe.
 It never works directly on the data file.
-Unless you explicitely ask him to save something, it will never modify the external files.**
+Unless you explicitly ask him to save something, it will never modify the external files.**
 So we can simply run the code again, from the beginning, whenever we want, to reload the original dataframe and do all these steps over again.

 ## Let's finish with some complex stuff

 It is a lie.
 In R, many complex algorithms and statistical procedures are as simply to run than a correlation.
-Your job is then to know if you applied the right method, and to correctly interpret the ouptut.
+Your job is then to know if you applied the right method, and to correctly interpret the output.

 ### ANOVAs & post-hocs